Quadtree/LD38/PostMortem.md

 Final testing on my laptop revealed that the game runs poorly on low-spec machines even though it doesn't look all that good.
 I think the problem is the subdivision surfaces I used on the cars, which add a ton of largely redundant polygons.

 ## HTML5 Export
 Yet again the HTML5 export failed to work flawlessly.
 It looks like the problem is that UE4.15 won't compile the PhysXVehicle plugin into a HTML5 build, and I'm not completely sure why.
-UE4.16 doesn't seem to have this problem, but I haven't had time to try a source build yet.
-The strangest part here is that vehicle physics used to work in HTML5 builds, as I used them in LD #32 which had an HTML5 version.
+UE4.16 doesn't seem to have this problem, which required me to rebuild the engine from source.
+There were a couple other issues around lighting and weird model distortion, but I do have a [HTML5](https://quadtree.info/ld/ld38/HTML5/LD38-HTML5-Shipping.html) build up now, with only one bug that doesn't exist in the Win32 version: for some reason, the car's wheels are rotationally 1 frame behind the body.
+This is only noticable when the car is spinning at high speed, so hopefully it'll only come up rarely.

+All in all, it was an enjoyable experience.
+See you all in LD #39!